im2fast4u/im2fast4u.github.io/_posts/2025-09-23-post-string-theory.md

 ## The beginning of string theory
 Physicist Gabriele Veneziano started string theory in 1968 when he discovered a mathematical formula that described the strong nuclear force.

+## The Problem
+The problem is that there needs to be 26 dimenstions for string theory to be consistent.
+It predicted that there is a particle faster than light called a tachyon.

 *To be continued...*